I’m a huge fan of Allbirds shoes, so I was excited when they released a new high-performance shoe designed for running.

 Machine Washable

 If your Dashers do get smelly or dirty, they are machine washable!
-I haven’t had to wash mine yet, but I’ve chucked my Allbirds Wool Runners in the washing machine three times.
+I’ve done this with no problems.

 Allbirds recommends removing the insoles and laces, washing them on a gentle cycle with cold water in a delicates bag in the washing machine, and air drying.

-While you should definitely avoid putting them in a dryer, I don’t bother removing the laces, I throw the insoles in separately, and I don’t use a delicates bag.
-My Wool Runners have survived this just fine.
+While you should definitely avoid putting them in a dryer, I don’t bother removing the laces (I tie them up), I throw the insoles in separately, and I don’t use a delicates bag.

 I also find the Dashers are easy to spot clean with a cloth or sponge.